 Using MS Ana in Proteome Discoverer is similar to using any other identification node like Mascot or SEQUEST.
 Simply drag & drop the MS Ana node into your workflow and connect it to its predecessor and successor nodes.
 You will need to select a spectral library that was previously registered to Proteome Discoverer.

 To run a workflow with MS Ana you must first add a spectral library using the spectral library tab in Proteome Discoverer.
-Suitable libraries for different standard organisms can be downloaded directly through the Proteome Discoverer or from the NIST website.
+Suitable libraries for different standard organisms can be downloaded directly through the Proteome Discoverer or from the MassIVE website or the NIST website.
 In Proteome Discoverer go to Administration, 'Maintain Spectrum Libraries'.
 Then select either Download to add standard libraries from Proteome Discoverer or Add (+) to import a library from your hard drive.

 This research project is a collaboration of the Protein Chemistry Group at the IMP, Vienna and the Bioinformatics Research Group at the FH Upper Austria, Hagenberg Campus.
 For any further questions, bug reports, or ideas please contact: Sebastian Dorl, Viktoria Dorfer, Stephan Winkler, Karl Mechtler, or post your comment in the IMP Nodes for Proteome Discoverer Google Group.